 The AVI Executive Share Incentive Scheme was replaced by the Revised AVI Executive Share Incentive Scheme after approval by shareholders at the Annual General Meeting held on 3 November 2016 with no further allocations in terms of the AVI Executive Share Incentive Scheme after April 2016 (refer Note 8).

-Unless specifically noted, all options are vested or vest three years after grant date, and lapse on the fifth anniversary of the grant date.
+All options vested three years after grant date, and lapse on the fifth anniversary of the grant date.